Luke McCormack (boxer)

-Luke McCormack (born 8 June 1995) is a British amateur boxer who is affiliated with Birtley ABC.
-He won a silver medal in the 2017 European Championships.
+Luke McCormack (born 8 June 1995) is an English professional boxer who won a silver medal in the 2017 European Amateur Boxing Championships.

 In May 2019, McCormack was selected to compete at the 2019 European Games in Minsk, Belarus.
 He also competed at the 2019 World Championships in Yekaterinburg, Russia, where he lost by split decision (3:2) to Leonel de los Santos in the third round.
+He represented Great Britain at the delayed 2020 Summer Olympics, losing in the round-of-16 to eventual gold medalist Andy Cruz from Cuba.

 He is the twin brother of fellow boxer Pat McCormack.